 Eligibility

-- Are organized primarily to provide care for children after school or on weekends, holidays, or school breaks during the regular school year
+- Be organized primarily to provide care for children after school or on weekends, holidays, or school breaks during the regular school year

 - Programs serving children under age 13 may need to be licensed if required by the local school-age licensing agency.
 Click here to learn more.